2026 Inova Phlebotomy School schedule

 Graduation requirements

-Students who successfully complete the program with an 80% in lecture and 100 successful venipunctures will be awarded a Certificate of Completion in the program of study.
+Students who successfully complete the program with an 80% in class, a minimum 80 hours of internship, and 100 successful venipunctures will be awarded a Certificate of Completion in the program of study.
 Upon competition of phlebotomy training, students will be eligible to apply for the ASCP phlebotomy technician exam.

 Admission requirements